SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\--removePHYEXUnusedLocalVariables WHERE EXCLUDE** variation aroud the \--removeUnusedLocalVariables to deal with the variables declared in the mnh\_expand directives

+**\--addExplicitArrayBounds** Adds explicit bounds to arrays that already have parentheses.

 ### Cosmetics

 **\--upperCase** puts the FORTRAN code into upper case letters.